Garmin InReach Explorer+ Review: A Deep Dive

 - Moving average (this is your average speed whilst moving)

-- Trip distance (for the time you’re travelling and recording)
+- Trip distance (for the time you’re traveling and recording)

 - Barometer (not sure why this is here, probably would have been better located inside the weather report function)